 Great Teacher Onizuka ( 1999 )

-Twenty-two-year-old Eikichi Onizuka—ex-biker gang leader, conqueror of Shonan, and virgin—has a dream: to become the greatest high school teacher in all of Japan.
+Twenty-two-year-old Eikichi Onizuka—ex-biker gang leader, conqueror of Shonan—has a dream: to become the greatest high school teacher in all of Japan.
 This isn’t because of a passion for teaching, but because he wants a loving teenage wife when he’s old and gray.
-Still, for a perverted, greedy, and lazy delinquent, there is more to Onizuka than meets the eye.
+Still, for a weird, greedy, and lazy delinquent, there is more to Onizuka than meets the eye.
 So when he lands a job as the homeroom teacher of Class 3-4 at the prestigious Holy Forest Academy—despite suplexing the Vice Principal—all of his talents are put to the test, as this class is particularly infamous.

 With 43 episodes, GTO is filled with the perfect mix between amazing comedy and emotional moments and everything in between.
 The show is dated, but it hasn’t lost any of its charm.

 Serial Experiments Lain ( 1998 )